wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-### Removing token locally
+### Removing Token Locally

-To remove token locally, you can simply use following code:
+To remove token locally, you can simply use the following code:

 ```swift
 let tokenStore = PowerAuthSDK.sharedInstance().tokenStore